-Our Quality Systems are modeled after those of AATB-accredited human tissue banks and place our animal tissue products at the same clinical-quality level as human tissue products from human tissue banks.
+Our Quality Systems are modeled after those of AATB-accredited human tissue banks and place our animal tissue products at the same clinical-quality level as human tissue products.

 We understand that every research or pre-clinical trial project is unique and we pride ourselves on our ability to customize tissue recovery, processing, and packaging methodologies precisely according to your research protocols and needs.
 Call us to discuss your tissue needs.